phetsims/calculus-grapher/doc/implementation-notes.md

 * Graph is described as Graph Area.
 * Original Graph is described as Original Graph Area.
 * Original Curve is described as Primary Curve, f(x), or f(t).
+* Curve Manipulation Mode is described as Shape.

 ## General Considerations